 - For files larger than 10 MB, please use a file sharing service rather than e-mail.

-- If you would like to include video clips in your article, please provide us with a direct link and the particular location where the clip should appear.
-We can only accept links from video clips streaming on Vimeo or YouTube.
+- If you would like to include video clips, please provide us with a direct link and the particular location where the clip should appear.
+NECSUS can not host videos, we can only accept videos that have been uploaded and made public on Vimeo or YouTube.

 This site is published under the following Creative Commons license: CC BY 4.0.